 While the task can be daunting, there is a bright side, with the right parenting plan, your children can grow up in two happy households and will get the very best from both parents separately.

 The transition can be difficult, but knowing what to expect can make the entire process run more smoothly.
-Here are five things you should know about Allocating Parental Responsibilities in Colorado:
+Here are four things you should know about Allocating Parental Responsibilities in Colorado:

 #1 – The general presumption of the Court is that both parents start off with equal rights regarding the APR of the children.